MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 |Create and manage links|Create and manage internal links.|
 |Read and write all files and folders|View, edit, copy and paste all data from within the Egnyte-available Directories.|

-### Authorizing Office 365
+### Authorizing Microsoft 365

 >[!Warning]
->To fully authorize the **Office 365 Connector**, a Global Admin is required to grant permissions to the Office 365 Mover app within the Azure portal.
+>To fully authorize the **Microsoft 365 Connector**, a Global Admin is required to grant permissions to the Microsoft 365 Mover app within the Azure portal.
 >
->The Global Admin must grant these permissions *after* the **Office 365 Connector** is authorized within the main Mover app.
+>The Global Admin must grant these permissions *after* the **Microsoft 365 Connector** is authorized within the main Mover app.

 To complete the authorization steps in the right order, see the following instructions.